 How to Determine the Gender of a Noun in Russian

-There are three genders of nouns in the Russian language – masculine (m.), feminine (f.) and neuter (n.).
+There are three genders of nouns in the Russian language: masculine (m.), feminine (f.), and neuter (n.).
 Each noun falls into one of these categories, and the noun’s gender can have an impact on the construction of other words, such as adjectives and verbs.

 Masculine nouns

-Let’s have a look at some words:
+Let’s have a look at these words:

 глаз (eye)